chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/installation-requirements.md

 ---
-title : "Agent Installation Requirements"
+title : "Agent Requirements"
-description: "Chainguard Enforce Agent Installation Requirements"
+description: "Chainguard Enforce Agent Requirements"
 type: "article"
 date: 2023-03-22 13:21:51 +0000 UTC
 draft: false
 images: []
-weight: 799
+weight: 80
+tags: ["Enforce", "Product", "Reference"]
 ---

 The Chainguard Enforce Agent is installed into each of your Kubernetes clusters as a `StatefulSet` consisting of 2 pod relicas in their own namespace called `gulfstream`.
 The Enforce Agent is a statically compiled binary, requires minimal system resources, and can be installed using a variety of tools.
 It supports a number of different Certified Kubernetes distributions and versions.

 If you are using a managed GKE or EKS cluster, consider installing Enforce in agentless (also referred to as SaaS) mode by following this guide: [Set Up Chainguard Enforce Cloud Account Associations](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations/).
 This installation method also supports additional workload discovery like Google Cloud Run, AWS ECS, and AWS AppRunner, and does not consume any resources in your Kubernetes clusters.